 - professional conduct

 - communication and official information

 - use of City resources and information

 - conflicts of interests and gifts and benefits

-- reporting suspected breaches of the Code.
+- reporting suspected breaches of the Code

+- other statutory reporting mechanisms.

 Employees of the City of Joondalup (the City) are subject to the provisions of the Code upon their acceptance of employment and while they remain employed by the City.